lsst-dm/scipi_docs_prototype/isrtask.rst

 `dataRef` – a ``daf.persistence.butlerSubset.ButlerDataRef`` of the
 detector data to be processed

-The inputs to the entrypoint method are the raw exposure to be corrected and the calibration data products (in ``raw`` format).
+The inputs to the entrypoint method are the exposure to be corrected (in ``raw`` format) and the calibration data products.
 The raw input is a single chip-sized mosaic of all amps including overscans and other non-science pixels.

 Butler Outputs
 ==============